Skip to content Skip to sidebar Skip to footer

 Credit cards are considered for individuals with high credit scores, those living in major cities, and those who earn a salary.
 In India, only Three crore people use credit cards.

-Most BNPL participants utilize a specific formula and alternate statistics to accept these consumers.
-Additionally, Indians are switching from credit cards to BNPL.
+Most BNPL providers use a special formula and data to accept these customers.
+Also, more people in India are switching from credit cards to BNPL.

 4. BNPL companies or credit cards with a higher interest rate:

 Credit cards are perhaps the most popular type of credit, as is common knowledge.
-Missing payment interest rates can reach 48 percent, but BNPL businesses typically charge between 0 and 24 percent interest depending on the merchant, duration, and debtor.
+Missing payments can lead to interest rates as high as 48%.
+However, BNPL companies usually charge between 0% and 24% interest, depending on the store, payment time, and customer.

 Red Flag: Thing to Remember before using ‘Buy Now Pay Later’

-Although it varies from lender to lender, late charges or fines are assessed as one-time fees that are typically not compounded, which is a striking contrast to credit cards.
+Late fees can be different for each lender, but they are usually charged once and don’t grow over time like credit card interest.
 It is crucial to remember that BNPL is still fundamentally a loan, so, BNPL providers may record a borrower’s repayment history to credit bureaus.

 Conclusion: Should I Buy with ‘Buy Now Pay Later’?